 This year's Hackfest has a new format.
 The event is divided into two stages: Quals and Finals.
 Qualifications will consist of a range of online security tasks that will test participants' security skills in a Jeopardy style, and from this stage, only 15 finalist teams are going to compete in the Finals, which will take place on June 23rd.

 Eligibility and Team size The competition is open to Tunisian teams (composed of only Tunisian persons), who are interested in participating.
 Each team must have, at least 2 members, and at max 4 members.
+Each participant must belong to one and only team.
+All participants must have individuals accounts.

 Registration All participants must register before the start of the competition.
 Registration should include team name, the full names of all team members, their pseudos, valid phone numbers and valid email addresses.
 Participants will not be allowed to update their registration informations and any wanted modification should be contacted to the organizers.
 The organizers reserve the right to verify the authenticity of the information provided and to disqualify any team or participant that provides false or misleading information, inappropriate names or offensive names.